tomheon/diffscuss/README.md

 magic--even offline code reviews.

-This is an aspirational goal--after all, Github would have to create the .diffcourse endpoint etc.--but a simple, standard format helps pave the way.
+This is an aspirational goal--after all, Github would have to create the .diffscuss endpoint etc.--but a simple, standard format helps pave the way.

 ## Implementation Goals